NPalopoli/IDP_Python/_episodes/20-DIY-exercise.md

 > > there is a logical error.
 To do so, always design a simple input with pre-defined output and run your
 > > function to compare your expectations with the function result.
 > > 4.
 Finally, we learned how to plot data in the lesson "Plotting".
 We know we haven't used the pie chart,
-> > but you can check some examples of code in the [Python Graph Gallery](https://python-graph-gallery.com/matplotlib/)
+> > but you can check some examples of code in the [Matplotlib pie charts](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.pie)
 > >
 > > Feel free to ask us if you have any doubt.
 We will cook your code together!
 > {: .solution}